-CTLR offers peer tutoring to supports students in foreign language courses during Fall and Spring semesters.
+CTLR offers peer tutoring to support students in foreign language courses during Fall and Spring semesters.

 - Set specific goals ahead of time: The more explicit you are about what you’d like to work on with a tutor, the more that tutor can help you toward meeting those goals.
 A goal could be to work on a particular assignment or project, to review and clarify grammar or other language points from class, to prepare for a test or presentation, etc.

 - Be aware of what tutors can and can’t do: The goal of tutoring is to facilitate long-term learning and independence.
 This means, for example, that a tutor will not ‘line edit’ your work—i.e. correct all errors.
-Rather, the tutor will help you identify most important errors, and to learn the rules and patterns that will allow you to correct and prevent those errors on your own.
-For more on what tutors can and can’t do, please visit….URL
+Rather, the tutor will help you identify the most important errors, and to learn the rules and patterns that will allow you to correct and prevent those errors on your own.
+See below for more details.

 Language tutors do...